 Scuba diving can be both an awe-inspiring and relaxing experience.
 To be able to explore the ocean and make great discoveries is an experience you can share for years to come.
 It is well worth the training and time.
-But here’s the real question:
+But here’s the real question, is scuba diving hard or dangerous?

-Is scuba diving hard and dangerous?
-Once you have had the proper training, scuba diving is just as safe and easy as any other hobby you might choose to take up.
-As long as you follow the safety guidelines and swim with a buddy, you will be absolutely fine.
+Once you have had the proper training, scuba diving is just as safe and easy as any other outdoor physical activity you might choose to take up.
+As long as you follow the safety guidelines and dive with a buddy, you should be fine.

 Is Scuba Diving Dangerous?